 WHEREAS, this Comprehensive Plan Amendment proposes a change to Future Land Use Policy 1.2.3. to clarify the policy and, as a result of an administrative challenge to the Village’s Comprehensive Plan; and

-WHEREAS, the change to the Policy below will clarify the parameters allowing density transfer from preserved wetlands; and
+WHEREAS, the change to the Policy below will clarify the parameters of permissible density transfer from preserved wetlands; and

 WHEREAS, the Amendment also allows for Residential Planned Development zonings approved by Lee County prior to October 20, 2010 to allow transfer of density to impacted wetlands, upon a finding by the Village Council that the development has satisfactorily addressed adverse impacts to its wetlands; and

-WHEREAS, the Village Planning and Zoning Board, at a duly noticed public hearing held on June 18, 2019, recommended that the Comprehensive Plan Amendment be adopted by the Village Council on first reading for transmittal pursuant to Section 163.3184 of the Community Planning Act; and
+WHEREAS, the Village Planning and Zoning Board, sitting as the Local Planning Agency, at a duly noticed public hearing held on June 18, 2019, recommended approval of the Comprehensive Plan Amendment; and

 WHEREAS, the Village Council, at a duly noticed meeting, held a first reading on this Ordinance on July 24, 2019, considered the recommendation of the Village Planning and Zoning Board and the comments of the public, and voted to transmit the Amendment to the State Land Planning Agency and other reviewing agencies as provided in Section 163.3184, Florida Statutes; and

-WHEREAS, the Village’s adopted Comprehensive Plan is not yet effective, and once it is effective, the Village intends that the adopted Amendment then shall become effective.
+WHEREAS, the Village intends that the adopted Amendment shall become effective upon the effective date of the Village Comprehensive Plan; and

+WHEREAS, the Village held a final public hearing on September 25, 2019 to consider the comments of the State land planning agency and the public.

 NOW, THEREFORE, be it ordained by the Village Council of the Village of Estero, Florida: